WorkSpaceMan/jxp/README.md

 ### DELETE

 As with PUT, we need to reference a specific item, so the endpoint needs to include the _id, as in `/api/{modelname}/{_id}`.
 Eg. DELETE `/api/test/5731a48b7571ff6248bd6d9c`.

+### An important note about Passwords

+You should note that if you send through anything called "password", it will automagically encrypt using bcrypt, unless you send the parameter `password_override=1`.

+### Reflection/navel gazing

+The endpoint `/model` shows us all available models.

+The endpoint `/model/modelname` gives us a description of a model.